Selling blood tests online for over 15 years.

 6 key markers in our new Diet and Lifestyle Checks - and how to improve them.

-Unless we are suffering from any noticeable symptoms, we often put monitoring our health to the back of our minds.
 Here at Medichecks, we think it is important to have regular health checks to see if there are any changes we could be making to improve our health and prevent illness.
 Our new Diet and Lifestyle Checks measure a number of different health markers and are the perfect way to actively monitor how lifestyle choices are affecting our health.
 Read below to discover more about 6 key health markers included in our new tests and the steps we can take to improve them.

 Cortisol is an important steroid hormone released by the body during times of stress and is involved in controlling metabolism and blood pressure.
 It is not unusual to have an abnormal cortisol result, and once the more serious conditions like Addison's Disease (where the adrenal gland produces too little cortisol) or Cushing's Syndrome (where it produces too much) have been ruled out, the key culprit is usually chronic stress.
 Managing stress, getting at least 7 hours of sleep a night and exercising regularly are all excellent ways to help maintain healthy cortisol levels.

 Insulin is a hormone produced by the pancreas which is responsible for turning glucose taken from the food we eat into energy that our body can use.
 Insulin helps the body store excess glucose for use later when levels in the blood are low.
 If we eat too much sugar, insulin levels in the blood increase and over time our cells can become resistant to its effects.
-High insulin levels can be a sign of early stage diabetes.
+High insulin levels can be a sign of early-stage diabetes.

 Surprisingly, over recent years there is increasing evidence to suggest that insulin also plays a role in the ageing process of the brain.
 An interesting paper published this year found that high levels of insulin circulating in the blood is linked to the progression of neurological disorders such as Alzheimer’s disease.